A bound on the primes of bad reduction for CM curves of genus 3: Introduction

-We believe that the exponent $10$ in Theorem~\ref{thm:main} is far from optimal.
+We believe that the exponent $10$ in Theorem~\ref{thm:main} is not optimal.
 For instance, in \cite{BCLLMNO}, for the special case of reduction to a product of 3 elliptic curves with $K$ not containing any proper CM subfield, one gets an exponent of $6$.
-In the general case, it should be possible to get smaller exponents using variants of our proof, for example with a different choice of isogeny $s$ in Section~\ref{sec:embprb}, or by considering bounds in Section~\ref{sec:coeffbound} coming not just from the matrix of $\mu$, but also from other elements.
+In the general case, it may be possible to get smaller exponents using variants of our proof, for example with a different choice of isogeny $s$ in Section~\ref{sec:embprb}, or by considering bounds in Section~\ref{sec:coeffbound} coming not just from the matrix of $\mu$, but also from other elements.

 We also believe that it is now possible to combine our proofs with the techniques of Goren and Lauter~\cite{GorenLauter2} to get not only a bound on the primes in the denominator of Theorems \ref{thm:invariantdenom} and~\ref{thm:classpoly}, but also a bound on the valuations at those primes.
 Together, these bounds will give a bound on the denominator itself, which is required if one wants to prove that the output of a class-polynomial-computing algorithm is correct.
 This was done for genus $2$ by Streng~\cite{Streng}.
 As in the case of genus~$2$, the resulting bounds will be so large that the algorithm is purely theoretical and cannot be run in practice.
 However, we view our results as a first step towards a denominator formula such as that of Lauter and Viray~\cite{LauterViray}, which is small and explicit enough for yielding proven-correct CM curves, as shown by Bouyer and Streng~\cite{BouyerStreng, StrengImplementation}.